-As part of the recommendation, the producer must consider The producer must make reasonable characteristics of the insurer, product efforts to obtain consumer profile costs, rates, benefits and features information from the consumer. though no individual factor should be considered in isolation.
+The producer must make reasonable efforts to obtain consumer profile information from the consumer.
+As part of the recommendation, the producer must consider characteristics of the insurer, product costs, rates, benefits and features - though no individual factor should be considered in isolation.